Reformatory Political Federation: Electorate

-The RPF was supported by orthodox Reformed of many denominations, such as the Reformed Churches and the Dutch Reformed Church.
-Furtherm members of newer churches (such as the Evangelical Church and the Pentecostal community) supported this party.
+The RPF was supported by non-Liberated orthodox Reformed of many denominations, such as the Reformed Churches and the Dutch Reformed Church.
+Members of newer Protestant churches (such as the Evangelical Church and the Pentecostal community) also supported the party from the 1980s on.
 The electorate was concentrated in Zeeland, the Veluwe, parts of Overijssel, forming what is known as the Bible Belt.